Qingtianese diaspora: Ming and Qing era

 In the early days, people from Qingtian often traveled overseas by both land and sea.
 Usually, they would first sail from the pier in Hecheng to Wenzhou, then take a boat from Wenzhou to Shanghai.
-After arriving in Shanghai, some would take a boat north to Lushun (Port Arthur) or the Port of Yingkou, then leave China via Manchouli by land, embarking on a long travel across Siberia before arriving in Moscow or St. Petersburg, and from there travelling to various of other European countries.
+After arriving in Shanghai, some would take a boat north to Lüshun (Port Arthur) or the Port of Yingkou, then leave China via Manchouli by land, embarking on a long travel across Siberia before arriving in Moscow or St. Petersburg, and from there travelling to various of other European countries.

 Others went abroad by sea, with two different approaches.
 One was "藏舱" (literally "to hide in the cabin"), that is to let the middlemen of Shiliupu Wharf (十六铺码头) to first get in touch with the boatswain of the ocean-going ships, allowing them to disguise as sailors on board, and hid in the warehouse, utility room or sailor's room.
 After arriving at the destination, the boatswains would then let them ashore and sent them to the destination in the dead of night.
 In order to save money, some even took cargo ships and hid in containers, the voyage was long and the conditions were incredibly harsh, and the dead bodies of those who did not make it to the final destination due to lack of oxygen, food and water were subsequently thrown into the sea, which could have been the ultimate ending of many Qingtianese emigrants who had gone missing ever since leaving the homeland.
 Despite the extremely high risk, most Qingtianese still preferred this way to travel abroad as it would cost them only 200 silver coins.